jonaprieto/specs/src/architecture/layers/logical-dags/resource-logic-dag.md

 ## Resource Reference

 A `Resource Reference` is defined as the Resource Frontier of the Resources inhabiting a specific Resource Type.
+Typically these will be used for Types with only one inhabitant at each time in history.

 More specific references can be defined at higher layers, using entries in static or dynamic `extra_data` fields.